 Nikon's full-frame favorite combines sky-high resolution with solid build and value

-The full frame Nikon D810 has been knocked back into second place by the mighty Canon EOS 5Ds, but the Nikon is still a great buy.
-It's built like a tank, it handles beautifully and it doesn't cost the earth.
-It's expensive compared to APS-C DSLRs, but for a pro camera it's actually quite cheap, and Nikon has ditched the anti-aliasing filter usually placed in front of DSLR sensors in order to maximise its formidable resolution.
-If you're into sports, action and wildlife photography, the Canon EOS-1D X and Nikon D4s have faster continuous shooting speeds, but neither can match the D810's outright image quality and value for money.
+The full-frame Nikon D810 might be getting a little old compared to rivals (there are rumors we might see a replacement later this year), but this Nikon is still a great buy.
+It's built like a tank, it handles beautifully and it doesn't cost the earth - well, when compared to the EOS 5D Mark IV that is.
+The D810 follows the D800E and ditches the anti-aliasing filter that's usually placed in front of DSLR sensor.
+This is in order to maximise its formidable resolution, which while it has been eclipsed by the Canon EOS 5DS and Sony Alpha A7R II, still delivers stunning results with huge amounts of detail.
+If you're into sports, action and wildlife photography, the Nikon D5 and D500 have faster continuous shooting speeds, but neither can match the D810's outright image quality and value for money.

 As fast as pro DSLRs but priced for amateurs, the 7D Mark II ticks all the boxes

-We've mentioned the formidable Canon 1D X and Nikon D4s because they have very high continuous shooting speeds – that's why they cost thousands.
-But then Canon launched the EOS 7D Mark II, a camera that brings 10fps shooting and a professional autofocus system to the amateur market.
+Just like D500 above, the EOS 7D Mark II borrows much from its big brother, the EOS-1D X (that's now been replaced by the EOS-1D X Mark II), bringing 10fps shooting and a professional autofocus system to the amateur market.
 Now you can shoot action and sports like the pros, but at a price within the reach of enthusiasts.
-The 7D Mark II isn't just a high-speed specialists, it's a terrific all-round camera.
-It's tough, with an alloy body and weather-sealed controls, it has a great sensor with an advanced dual-pixel hybrid autofocus system, and it's powerful video camera too.
+The EOS 7D Mark II isn't just a high-speed specialists, it's a terrific all-round camera.
+It's tough, with an alloy body and weather-sealed controls, it has a great sensor with an advanced dual-pixel hybrid autofocus system, and it's a powerful video camera too.

 Versatile, powerful and capable of excellent results – perfect for enthusiasts

-Or if you want the quality but you don't need the speed, take a look at the Nikon D7200.
-It's a lot cheaper than Canon EOS 7D Mark II and uses Nikon's latest 24-megapixel APS-C format sensor with no anti-aliasing filter to produce some of the sharpest images you'll see outside of professional full-frame cameras.
-The D7200 doesn't match the Canon's sheer speed, but it can still shoot at 6 frames per second for up to 100 JPEG photos or 27 raw files, and it uses a 51-point autofocus system taken straight from Nikon's pro DSLR range.
+Cheaper than the D500 and while it doesn't offer quite the same pro-spec performance, the Nikon D7200 does offer a bit more in the way of resolution.
+Using Nikon's excellent 24-megapixel APS-C format sensor with no anti-aliasing filter, it produces some of the sharpest images you'll see outside of professional full-frame cameras.
+The D7200 doesn't match the D500's sheer speed or out-and-out build quality, but it can still shoot at 6 frames per second for up to 100 JPEG photos or 27 raw files, and it uses a tried-and-tested 51-point autofocus system that offers a range of advanced features.
+The D7200 though is probably overshadowed a bit now by the arrival of the D7500, but that does mean you should be able to find a D7200 at a good price.

 7. Nikon D750